LuxCoreRender/LuxCoreDeps/README.md

 ## How does it work?

-LuxCoreDeps builds a Conan cache with all the dependencies (binaries and headers) required to build LuxCore.
-Once built, the cache is saved (`conan cache save`) and published in a Github release.
+LuxCoreDeps populates a Conan cache, building & installing all the dependencies (binaries and headers) required to build LuxCore.
+Once populated, the cache is saved (`conancache save`) and published in a Github release.

 On consumer side (LuxCore), the cache is downloaded and restored (`conan cache restore`), making all the dependencies available for LuxCore build.